mrcreel/FCC_MagicalMysteryQuotes/README.md

 ToDo:

-* Refactor the spaghetti bow that is my JS
+* Refactor the spaghetti bowl that is my JS
 * Format quote box styling
 * Work on loading time/sequence of elements
 * Line quote box divider with bottom of ribbon